-The Note by the co-facilitator of the AWG-LCA drafting group on enhanced action on finance, technology and capacity-building (of 8 October, 21:00h) regarding the Establishment of a new fund and a new body lists two options for the operational arrangements to improve coherence and coherence in climate financing.
-Option 1 lists the
+The Note by the co-facilitator of the AWG-LCA Drafting group on enhanced action on finance, technology and capacity-building of 8 October (21:00h) on Establishment of a new fund and a new body lists two options for the operational arrangements to improve coherence and coherence in climate financing.
+Option 1 lists the establishment of either a Standing Committee on Finance, or a new body in order to perform a certain set of functions (listed below).
+Option 2 is to strengthen existing institutions or bodies of the Convention, to carry out the same functions.

 While the two options may appear to be mutually exclusive, they are actually compatible.
 Option 2 leaves open the possibility of strengthening existing institutions or bodies of the Convention - such as the COP - by establishing a new (subsidiary) body, such as the proposed Standing Committee.
-This may not be the reading of those Parties who have endorsed Option 2, but it is difficult to see how the COP (or for that matter the SBI) could be made fit for performing the said functions without the help of some such small group.
+This may not be the reading of those Parties who have endorsed Option 2, but it is difficult to see how the COP (or for that matter the SBI) could be made fit for performing the said functions without the help of some such small group. iii of bilateral replenishment, and it will be predictable due the stability of the airline sector.
+[LDC Group submission]

-Moreover, the proposed Standing Committee on Finance could be considerably weaker than the new body envisaged in Chapter III, paragraph 14 of the existing LCA negotiating text.
-The new body (a.k.a.
-'Finance Board') would be a decision-making body, with a transparent system of governance in accordance with Article 11, paragraph 2, of the Convention, and a secretariat.
-A move away from such a decision-making body to a purely advisory entity akin to a parliamentary standing committee would be a considerable concession to those who oppose the creation of a 'new body'.
+Moreover, the proposed Standing Committee on Finance could be considerably weaker than the new body envisaged in Chapter III, paragraph 14 of the existing LCA negotiating text.6 The new body (a.k.a.
+'Finance Board') would be a decision-making body, with a transparent system of governance in accordance with Article 11, paragraph 2, of the Convention,7 and a i Indeed one could be forgiven for asking why such a report needed the involvement of heads of government or state?